Dealing with employee anxiety in times of crisis

 She notes that this type of approach also helps to alleviate the stress on managers since they’re not left taking on these formidable tasks all by themselves, and fosters team involvement in coming up with better solutions.

-Since everyone reacts differently to a crisis, it can be difficult for a manager in situations such as COVID-19.
-But, by communicating well, staying positive and being supportive, you can reduce workplace anxiety for employees - and managers - who have a lot on their plates with family, parents and finances.
+Since everyone reacts differently to a crisis, it can be difficult for a manager in these types of situations.
+But, by communicating well, staying positive and being supportive, you can reduce workplace anxiety for employees — and managers — who have a lot on their plates with family, parents and finances.

 For more mental health information to support you and your employees check out: